meldstonerogers/machine-learning-module3lab/README.md

 git push origin main
 ```
 ### Start and Complete Project
-Copy lab1_starter.ipynb into workspace.
+Copy your personalized lab2_starter.ipynb into this workspace.
+Rename it to be "lab3_starter."
+Copy lab3_utility.ipynb into workspace.
 Rename it to personalize to your work.
-Open and begin your project.
+Open the lab3_starter and begin your project.

+Copy Howell.csv dataset into your project workspace.

-Follow project steps as found in [this PDF](update URL).
+Follow project steps as found in [this PDF](https://github.com/meldstonerogers/machine-learning-module3lab/blob/main/lab3_utility.ipynb).

 ## Complete Your Project
 Save your project and push back to your repository.